oduameh/hydra/docs/docs/how-to/commit-blueprint.md

   --out-file tx.json
 ```

-## Step 4.
+## Step 4
-Now we have the _blueprint_ transaction in the `tx.json` file.
-To have `hydra-node` give us a draft commit transaction, we need to:
+You should now have the _blueprint_ transaction in the `tx.json` file.
+For `hydra-node` to provide a draft commit transaction, you need to:

 - Obtain the protocol parameters needed to run the `hydra-node`
 - Ensure the `hydra-node` is up and running
 - Have the `head` in the initializing state
-- Submit the http request to the `hydra-node` api server using the _blueprint_ transaction we just created and the `UTXO` used for it's input.
+- Submit the HTTP request to the `hydra-node` API server using the _blueprint_ transaction you just created and the `UTXO` used for its input.

 Query the protocol parameters: